-So by now, the breath is quite a lot deeper and faster than usual. . . .
-As the music begins, allowing the music to support your breathing . . . finding your own rhythm . . .
-Opening yourself to the breath, to the music, and whatever experience that bresents itself . . .
+So by now, the breath is quite a lot deeper and faster than usual. ...
+As the music begins, allowing the music to support your breathing ... finding your own rhythm ...
+Opening yourself to the breath, to the music, and whatever experience that presents itself...

-Christina's introduction continues to be used with some variations and modifications by most practitioners of Holotropic Breathwork.
-About thirty years ago, we started the tradition of retreats combining Holotropic Breathwork and Vipassana meditation in cooperation with our dear friend, psychologist and Buddhist teacher Jack Kornfield.
-Jack added to Christina's introduction paired breathing, used in certain Buddhist practices.
+Christina's introduction continues to be used with some variations and modifications by most practitioners of Holotopic Breathwork.
+About thirty years ago, we started the tradition of retreats combining Holotopic Breathwork and Vipassana meditation in cooperation with nur dear friend, psychologist and Buddhist teacher Jack Komfield.
+Jack added to Christina's introduction parted breathing, used in certain Buddhist practices.
 This exercise helps establish a deep connection between people who practice it with each other.
 After the breathers finish the relaxation and begin to focus on their breath, we invite the sitters to join in:

-... and now, sitters: synchronizing your breathing with that of the person you are working with and mark every exhalation with the sound 'aaaah'... loud enough for others to hear ... aaaah... breathers: tuning into the sounds your sitters are making, connecting with them through breath ... aaaah... and if you wish, you can synchronize your breathing with other pairs in the room, so that entire group is breathing as one organism ... aaaah (continue paired breathing for a few minutes)...
-And now continuing the breathing in silence ... sitters: maintaining this quality of attention throughout the session, so that you are present, really present for your partner ... and breathers: beginning to increase the rate of your breathing ...
+, ... and now, silters: synchronising your breathing with that of the person you are working with and mark every exhalation with the sound 'aaaah'... loud enough for others to hear... aaaah ... breathers: luning into the sounds four sitters are making, connecting with them through breath ... aaaah ... and if you wish, you can synchronize your breathing with other pairs in the room, so that tile entire group is breathing as one organism ... aaaah ... and if you wish, you can synchronize your breathing with other pairs in the room, so that tile entire group is breathing as one organism ... aaaah (continue paired breathing for a lew minutes)...
+And now continuing the breathing in silence ... sitters: maintaining this guality of attention throughout the session, so that you are present, really present for your parties ... and breathers. beginning to increase the rate of your breathing ...